 - Collaborative Mindset

-Muneeb Ali is a distributed systems PhD from Princeton and gives guest lectures on cloud computing there.
-He went through Y Combinator and was awarded a J. William Fulbright Fellowship.
+Muneeb Ali is the co-founder of Blockstack and serves as the CEO of Blockstack PBC.
+He received his PhD in distributed systems from Princeton University and gives guest lectures on cloud computing there.
+He was awarded a J. William Fulbright Fellowship and his PhD dissertation was nominated by Princeton for the ACM SIGCOMM dissertation award.

 Jude Nelson earned his PhD in computer science at Princeton and worked as a core member of PlanetLab, which received the ACM Test of Time Award for enabling planetary scale experimentation and deployment.
 His research covered wide-area storage systems and CDNs.
 10+ years of Vim usage.